DataDog/hiring-engineers/answers.md

 * **Bonus Question:** In your own words, what is the Agent?
   - The agent is software installed to run on a host and collect events and metrics about an application or overall infrastructure.
   - It is composed of three main parts each with different tasks.
-    - The collector captures system metrics like memory and CPU usage from the current machine and/or the host integrations.
+    - The "collector" captures system metrics like memory and CPU usage from the current machine and/or the host integrations.
-    - To send custom metrics from an application the agent uses a statsd backend server called Dogstatsd
+    - To send custom metrics from an application the agent uses a statsd backend server called "Dogstatsd"
-    - The forwarder interacts with the collector and Dogstatsd to retrieve data from both and queue it for transfer to Datadog.
+    - The "forwarder" interacts with the collector and Dogstatsd to retrieve data from both and queue it for transfer to Datadog.
-  - Click [here](https://docs.datadoghq.com/guides/basic_agent_usage/) for more information and a full description of the Datadog Agent.

-* **Task:** Add tags in the Agent config file and show a screenshot of host and its tags on the Host Map page in Datadog.
+* **Task:** Add tags in the Agent config file and show a screenshot of the host and its tags on the Host Map page in Datadog.
   - Here is a screenshot of the Agent config file (`datadog.conf`), opened with the built in Nano editor, showing two custom tags added (on a line near the middle of the image):
   <br><br>
   ![Custom tags in Agent config file.](https://github.com/MikeTarkington/hiring-engineers/blob/support-engineer/dd_agent_config_tags.JPG?raw=true)

   - *Note:* The `datadog.conf` file location was not specified directly in the [Guide to Tagging](https://docs.datadoghq.com/guides/tagging/) and the link provided in the first paragraph of the "Assigning tags using the configuration files" section led me back to my getting started section rather than an article guiding me toward the file.
 I was able to find the location from this [article](https://help.datadoghq.com/hc/en-us/articles/203037169-Where-is-the-configuration-file-for-the-Agent-).
-  - This is an image of the Host Map page displaying the tags entered on the datadog.conf file:
+  - This is an image of the Host Map page displaying the tags entered on the datadog.conf file (click to expand and see tags on the right):
   <br><br>
   ![Host Map page screenshot with tags displayed.](https://github.com/MikeTarkington/hiring-engineers/blob/support-engineer/initial_host_map_tags.JPG?raw=true)